Law - BA (Hons)

-Our staff are experts in their field and you’ll be part of one of the largest faculties of its kind in the UK, with numerous links to employers, professional bodies and international organisations.
+Our staff are experts in their field with numerous links to employers, professional bodies and international organisations.

 Based in London, you’ll have easy access to the Central London Criminal Court and the Houses of Parliament.
 Our mock courtroom, complete with dock, witness box and public gallery, will familiarise you with the courtroom environment, explain the processes and aid your presentation skills.
-Thanks to these facilities, two of our legal students came an impressive 5th out of 64 universities in the ESU National Mooting Competition 2012.
+Thanks to these facilities, two of our legal students came an impressive fifth out of 64 universities in the English Speaking Union (ESU) National Mooting Competition 2012.

-We place great emphasis on employability with a dedicated legal careers advisor who organises a programme of events with guest speakers, networking events with other students and offers assistance in finding work placements and internships.
-To develop your skills, we also offer excellent opportunities to study in another European country for one semester in Amsterdam, Paris or Bologna.
+We place great emphasis on employability with a dedicated legal careers advise who organises a programme of events with guest speakers, networking events with other students and offers assistance in finding work placements and internships.
+To develop your skills, we also offer excellent opportunities to study in another European country for one semester.